t2kx/PracticalDevOpsTraining/readme.md

 **Note that you can view the original slides online at [http://rstropek.github.io/PracticalDevOpsTraining/](http://rstropek.github.io/PracticalDevOpsTraining/)**.

-**You find the exercises of the training in the [Exercises](Exercises) folder.**
+**You can find the exercises of the training in the [Exercises](Exercises) folder.**

 ### Prerequisites

 You will need your own laptop to do the hands-on labs.
 Ideally, you have the latest version of Visual Studio installed and you have access to your own Microsoft Azure subscription.
+In case you don't have a valid Azure Subscription, we will try to provide some free temporary Azure passes.

 * Visual Studio 2015 Enterprise (Update 2) - trial available via [https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx]
 * Node.js with NPM - download via [https://nodejs.org/en/]